-Children enjoy the exhibits and video at the Visitor Center, talking with the Native artisans in the Cultural Center, and exploring the trails and intertidal zone.
+Children enjoy the exhibits and video at the visitor center, and explore the trails and intertidal zone.
 Ranger-led programs are a great way to introduce children to their natural and cultural heritage.

 Junior Ranger Program

 Children of all ages can explore the park as Junior Rangers!
 Steps to becoming a Sitka NHP Junior Ranger:

 Step 1: Pick up the Junior Ranger Activity booklet at the visitor center front desk or Russian Bishop’s House.